jbcodeforce/eda-studies/docs/techno/kafka/index.md

 ![](./diagrams/topic-replication.drawio.png)

 The leader manages all the read and write requests for the partition.
 The followers replicate the leader content.
-We are addressing data replication in the high availability section below.

 It is not recommended to get the same number of replicas as the number of brokers.

-There is a consumer capability that can be enabled to consume from a replicas.
+There is a consumer capability, that can be enabled, to consume from a replica, to optimize read latency when consumers are closer to the broker server.
 Without this configuration the consumer reads from the partition leader.

 ## Producer applications

 A producer is a thread safe kafka client API that publishes records to the cluster.
 It uses buffers, thread pool, and serializers to send data.
 They are stateless: the consumers is responsible to manage the offsets of the message they read.
 When the producer connects via the initial bootstrap connection, it gets the metadata about the topic - partition and the leader broker to connect to.

-The assignment of messages to partition is done following different algorithms: round-robin if there is no key specified, using the hash code of the key, or custom defined.
+The assignment of messages to partition is done following different algorithms: 1/ round-robin if there is no key specified, 2/ using the hash code of the key, or 3/ custom defined.

 ### Design considerations

-When developing a record producer we need to assess the followings:
+When developing a record producer, we need to assess the following needs:

 * What is the event payload to send?
 Is is a root aggregate, as defined in domain-driven design, with value objects?
 Does it need to be kept in sequence to be used as event sourcing? or order does not matter?
 Remember that when order is important, messages need to go to the same topic/partition.
 When multiple partitions are used, the messages with the same key will go to the same partition to guaranty the order.
 See related discussions [from Martin Kleppmann on confluent web site](https://www.confluent.io/blog/put-several-event-types-kafka-topic/).
 Also to be exhaustive, it is possible to get a producer doing retries that could generate duplicate records as acknowledges may take time to come: within a batch of n records, if the producer did not get all the n acknowledges on time, it may resend the batch.
 This is where 'idempotence' becomes important (see later section).
 * Is there a strong requirement to manage the schema definition?
 When using one topic to manage all events about a unique business entity, then be sure to support a flexible, polymorphic [avro schema](https://avro.apache.org/docs/1.8.1/spec.html).
 * What is the expected throughput to send events?
 Event size * average throughput combined with the expected latency help to compute buffer size.
-By default, the buffer size is set at 32Mb, but can be configured with `buffer.memory` property.
-(See [producer configuration API](https://kafka.apache.org/32/javadoc/org/apache/kafka/clients/producer/ProducerConfig.html))
+By default, the buffer size is set at 37Mb, but can be configured with `buffer.memory` property.
+(See [producer configuration API](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/producer/ProducerConfig.html))
 * Can the producer batches events together to send them in batch over one send operation?
 By design kafka producers batch events.
 * Is there a risk for loosing communication?
 Tune the RETRIES_CONFIG and buffer size, and ensure to have at least 3 or even better 5, brokers within the cluster to maintain quorum in case of one failure.
 The client API is implemented to support reconnection.
 * When deploying kafka on Kubernetes, it is important to proxy the broker URLs with a proxy server outside of kubernetes.
 The HAProxy needs to scale, and as the kafka traffic may become important, it may make sense to have a dedicated HAProxy for clients to brokers traffic.